Skunk Removal in Denver

-When skunks are present on a property there is almost always a signature smell to accompany them.
+When skunks are present on a property, there is almost always a signature smell to accompany them.
 When a wildlife professional is inspecting a property, it can be difficult to discern the reason for the skunk smell.
-It is important to understand why the skunk has released its musk so that the proper skunk removal and odor remediation can be done.
+It is important to understand why the skunk has released its musk so that proper skunk removal and odor remediation can be done.
 Here are a few reasons why a skunk might spray:

 - Skunks will mark their territory to let other wildlife know that it is their turf.
 Typically, these sprays are not as strong and do not necessarily mean that the skunk is living on your property.
-It is always wise to have the property checked for evidence of a skunk den just in case.
+It is always wise to have the property checked for evidence of a skunk den, just in case.

 During the skunk removal process, many homeowners want to know what they can do to get rid of the skunk smell.
 There is no magic solution, but here are a few things that can help:

-- For a minor spray in an open area time may help dissipate the odor.
-Air purifying machines and crock-pots of apple cider vinegar can help clear the air inside the home.
+- For a minor spray in an open area, time may help dissipate the odor.
+Air purifying machines and crock pots of apple cider vinegar can help clear the air inside the home.

 - If skunks have sprayed onto a surface, it can be more difficult to get rid of the smell.
-In some cases a cleaning solution of baking soda, water, dish soap and hydrogen peroxide can wash away the spray and minimize the smell.
+In some cases, a cleaning solution of baking soda, water, dish soap, and hydrogen peroxide can wash away the spray and minimize the smell.

 - It is the most difficult when skunks spray into the soil in an enclosed area – such as under a deck, driveway, or patio.
 Since the spray can be held in the soil, it can take a long time for the smell to go away.
 Often the smell will get better on cold days and re-surge again on warm days.
 This is because the changing temperature releases the spray molecules from the soil.
 In severe cases, the contaminated soil must be removed to provide relief from the skunk smell.
 This can require extensive demo and restoration.